thereyeslab/Smol-FIESTA/docs/documentation.md

 If a neighbor is not available (e.g., at the end of a track), appends dist_none.
 Each spot ends up with additional values: the distances to its neighbors at the specified relative indices.

-##### OPTIONAL in case of the organism is bacteria (spesifically E.coli)
+##### OPTIONAL in case the organism is small (e.g., Bacteria)
 In dense microscopy images where cells are small and tightly packed, the tracking algorithm (e.g., TrackMate) can mistakenly:
 - Assign a track from one cell to a neighboring cell.
 - Merge two distinct tracks into a single track.

 To mitigate these issues, the pipeline applies several filtering steps under the bacteria_analysis flag.
 These steps help detect and eliminate track artifacts caused by spatial and temporal overlaps:
 1. Eliminate repeated frames within the same track:
 Tracks should have one spot per frame.
-Multiple spots in the same frame indicate a potential mis-link.
+Multiple spots in the same frame indicate a potential mislink.
 Function `eliminate_repeated_frames()` keeps the most plausible spot and removes the rest.
-2. Check for excessive overlap between tracks in the same frame Tracks that significantly overlap in the same frame likely belong to different cells.
+2. Check for excessive overlap between tracks in the same frame (If merging tracks is allowed in TrackMate) Long tracks can be cut short by the presence of random short localizations.
+When merging is allowed, a single track with multiple concurrent localizations will be created.
-If the number of concurrent tracks exceeds the allowed_concurrent threshold, the entire cell's data is skipped.
+If the number of frames with multiple concurrent tracks exceeds the allowed_concurrent threshold, the entire cell's data is skipped.
 3. Remove long intervals of concurrent spots
 When multiple tracks overlap persistently across many frames, it may indicate sustained confusion between tracks.
 The `concurrent_count()` and `remove_frames()` functions detect and remove such frames if the overlap duration exceeds concurrent_max, helping to isolate reliable track segments.